 3GWAM output has many uses and forms.
 One common use is in operational nowcasting and forecasting of wave conditions, and in that context, perhaps the most common product is the map of significant waveheight H_s .
-An example is given in Figure 1.
+An example is given in Figure 5.1.

-2. Kinematics
+5.2 Kinematics

-Here, we use "kinematics" to refer to processes described using the advection term of the governing equation, $\nabla \cdot \vec{c}N$.
-A brief list is given here:
+Here, we use "kinematics" to refer to processes described using the advection term of the governing equation, $\nabla \cdot \overrightarrow{C_g} N$.
+A brief list is given here: 1.
+Refraction by bathymetry and currents.
+Obviously, this creates a change in wave and defocusing.
+This occurs when the phase velocity is non-uniform along wave crests (perpendicular to the axis of propagation).

-- 1. Refraction by bathymetry and currents.
-Obviously, this creates a change in wave direction, and perhaps less obviously, can change the energy level locally via focusing and defocusing.
-This occurs when the phase velocity is non-uniform along wave crests (perpendicular to the axis of propagation). - 2.
-Shoaling by bathymetry, and analogous behavior in cases of horizontally sheared currents.
+1. Refraction by bathymetry and currents.
+Obviously, this creates a change in wave direction, and perhaps less obviously, can change the energy level locally via focusing

+- 2. Shoaling by bathymetry, and analogous behavior in cases of horizontally sheared currents.
 This occurs with the group velocity (plus currents) is non-uniform along the axis of propagation. - 3.
 Anything that causes the dispersion relation to deviate from its conventional form will necessarily produce behavior analogous to (1) and (2) above.
 Two examples are the effect of a viscous mud layer at the seafloor (e.g. Dalrymple and Liu (1978)) and the effect of a viscous ice cover at the surface (e.g. Keller 1998).
-At time of writing, these kinematic effects are limited to academic applications. - 4.
-Advection in frequency space as waves encounter horizontal shear in currents. - 5.
+At the time of writing, these kinematic effects are limited to academic applications. - 4.
+Advection in frequency space as waves encounter horizontal shear in currents (Chapter 4). - 5.
 Diffraction has been implemented in SWAN via modifications to the advection terms (Holthuijsen et al. 2003).
-However, there are difficulties with this approach and it is our opinion that this process is best predicted using a phase-resolving model, especially in the vicinity of engineering structures.
+However, there are difficulties with this approach and it is our opinion that this process is best predicted using a phase-resolving model (Chapter 6), especially in the vicinity of engineering structures.

-3. Source terms
+5.3 Source terms

-We briefly list source terms available in 3GWAMs here, and in contrast to those prior descriptions, the following includes discussion of the compromises, approximations, and other artifice of numerical modeling.
+Though the most of the source terms have already been described in Chapters 2-4, we briefly list the source terms available in 3GWAMs here, and in contrast to those prior descriptions, the following includes discussion of the compromises, approximations, and other artifice of numerical modeling.

 Exponential wind input.
-Some methods used today are 1) the parameterization of Komen et al. (1984), loosely based on experimental work of Snyder et al. (1981), 2) the parameterization of Janssen (1991), loosely based on the quasi-laminar theory of Miles (1957), 3) models based on fitting to a boundary layer model, e.g. Tolman and Chalikov (1996), and 4) the parameterization of Donelan et al. (2006), largely empirical but drawing inspiration from the sheltering theory of Jeffreys (1924).
+Some methods used today are 1) the parameterization of Komen et al. (1984), loosely based on the experimental work of Snyder et al. (1981), 2) the parameterization of Janssen (1991), loosely based on the quasi-laminar theory of Miles (1957), 3) models based on fitting to a boundary layer model, e.g. Tolman and Chalikov (1996), and 4) the parameterization of Donelan et al. (2006), largely empirical but drawing inspiration from the sheltering theory of Jeffreys (1924).
 There are large differences between these methods, even in fundamental features such as the directional distribution, and the integrated atmosphere-wave momentum flux.
+See Chapter 2.